The Beast in Its Tracks: Release and promotion

 Ritter announced the album, as well as the details of a 2013 North American tour, on December 11, 2012.
-As part of the album announcement, Ritter released the first single from The Beast in Its Tracks, "Joy to You Baby."
+As part of the album announcement, Ritter released the first single from The Beast in Its Tracks, "Joy to You Baby".

-The Beast in Its Tracks debuted at #22 on the Billboard 200 for the week of March 23, 2013.
-The following week, it dropped down to #66.
-The album also had strong showings on the Americana/Folk Albums Billboard chart, where it spent 11 weeks and peaked at #3 on March 23; and the Top Rock Albums chart, where it spent two weeks and peaked at #8.
-Internationally, The Beast in Its Tracks also appeared on the Belgian and Dutch charts, spending one week at #191 and #98, respectively.
+The Beast in Its Tracks debuted at No. 22 on the Billboard 200 for the week of March 23, 2013.
+The following week, it dropped down to No. 66.
+The album also had strong showings on the Americana/Folk Albums Billboard chart, where it spent 11 weeks and peaked at No. 3 on March 23; and the Top Rock Albums chart, where it spent two weeks and peaked at No. 8.
+Internationally, The Beast in Its Tracks also appeared on the Belgian and Dutch charts, spending one week at No. 191 and No. 98, respectively.

 Reception

-The Beast In Its Tracks was released to a positive reception from music critics.
-Review aggregator Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, gave the album an average score of 78, indicating "generally favourable reviews."
+The Beast in Its Tracks was released to a positive reception from music critics.
+Review aggregator Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, gave the album an average score of 78, indicating "generally favourable reviews".

 Stephen Thompson of NPR said that the album "mostly hovers in a fascinating spot" somewhere between the pain of divorce and the joy of a new relationship.